 A broker non-vote occurs when a broker, bank or other agent holding shares for a beneficial owner has not received instructions from the beneficial owner and does not have discretionary authority to vote the shares for certain non-routine matters.
 Shares represented by proxies that reflect a broker non-vote will be counted for purposes of determining the presence of a quorum.
 The election of directors (Proposal 1) and the approval of the 2013 Plan (Proposal 3) are each considered non-routine matters and broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the votes.
-The ratification of the appointment of Mayer Hoffman McCann P.C. as our independent registered public accounting firm (Proposal 2), the approval to effect a reverse stock split of our common stock at a ratio in the range of 1:20 to 1:30, such ratio to be determined in the discretion of our board of directors (Proposal 4), and the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3 or Proposal 4 (Proposal 5) are each considered routine matters on which a broker, bank or other agent has discretionary authority to vote, so there will not be any broker non-votes in connection with these proposals.
+The ratification of the appointment of Mayer Hoffman McCann P.C. as our independent registered public accounting firm (Proposal 2), and the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3 (Proposal 4) are each considered routine matters on which a broker, bank or other agent has discretionary authority to vote, so there will not be any broker non-votes in connection with these proposals.